All guides

 Is Casco Viejo worth it if I've been to other colonial cities?+

 Yes.
-The mix of Spanish, French, and American architectural layers in one walkable district is genuinely unusual.
+The mix of Spanish, French, and U.S. architectural layers in one walkable district is genuinely unusual.
 It's also still a living neighborhood, not a museum.

 How long do I need?+

-2–3 hours for the walking loop with one café stop.
-4–5 hours if you add lunch and a rooftop.
+2–3 hours for the walking loop with a café stop.
+4–5 hours if you add lunch.

 Is Casco safe at night?+